Reforming South Africa’s Fishing Laws to Protect Endangered Marine Life

 Why This Matters

 Failing to protect species at risk of extinction both damages marine ecosystems and South Africa’s global reputation as a leader in conservation.
-It jeopardises marine biodiversity, food security, and the long-term sustainability of fisheries.
-It also sends a conflicting message to the public, undermining marine education and responsible ocean stewardship.
+It weakens public trust, threatens biodiversity and ocean resilience, and ignores the growing scientific consensus on the need for urgent regulatory reform and the long-term sustainability of fisheries.

-This is a rare opportunity for swift, low-cost, high-impact action that will be applauded by the public, the scientific community, and conservation partners globally.
+This is a rare opportunity for swift, low-cost, and high-impact policy reform that will be applauded by the public, supported by science, and aligned with global conservation leadership.

-We stand ready to assist the department in making this transition, and respectfully call for your immediate attention and leadership on this urgent matter.
+We stand ready to assist the department in making this transition and request a meeting with Minister Dion George to further discuss this in detail.
+We respectfully call for your immediate attention and leadership on this urgent matter.

 Yours sincerely